 In a post on the BBC Internet blog.
 BBC executive producer James Simcock wrote: "You can grab a copy of your favourite podcasts to listen to on or offline, straight from the app.

 "We've added simple controls to choose whether to allow downloads when on mobile networks or just on WiFi (to avoid data charges), to 'queue' as many downloads as you like, and to manage your downloaded content quickly and easily via the new 'My Downloads' section of the app."

-The Beeb has still stopped short of offering full shows for downloads, which is due to licensing restrictions around the programming.
+The Beeb has still stopped short of offering full broadcast radio shows for downloads within the app, due to licensing restrictions around the programming.